This leaflet is about how to check for head lice. Other leaflets give more details about head lice, and about treatments.

 Detection combing: wet hair method

 This will take 5-15 minutes to check each head, depending on hair length and thickness.
+It is also used as a treatment for head lice - see later.

 - Wash the hair in the normal way with ordinary shampoo.